CKPC (AM): History

-CKPC was an affiliate of the CBC Radio's Dominion Network until 1962 when the station became an independent outlet.
+CKPC was an affiliate of CBC Radio's Dominion Network until 1962 when the station became an independent outlet.

+In 1980, during a live appearance on a CKPC talk show, Prime Minister Joe Clark revealed that the Canadian government had assisted in the rescue of six American diplomats during the Iran hostage crisis.

-On March 15, 1999, Telephone City Broadcast Ltd. was denied a licence to add an FM translator at Simcoe to operate on 98.9 MHz with an effective radiated power of 1,090 watts.
+On March 15, 1999, Telephone City Broadcast Ltd. was denied an application to add an FM translator at Simcoe to operate on 98.9 MHz with an effective radiated power of 1,090 watts.
 The proposed rebroadcasting transmitter was intended to correct coverage inadequacies in CKPC's AM signal to the Simcoe, Port Dover and Delhi area.

 On June 1, 2004, CKPC switched formats from adult contemporary to oldies.
 Its power increased from 10,000 watts to 25,000 watts in 2007.

-In 2009, after the death of then owner Richard Buchanan, the CRTC approved the sale of Telephone City Broadcast Limited from the Estate of R.D.
-Buchanan.
-The new owner was William Vasil Evanov of Evanov Communications, through the transfer of all issued and outstanding shares.
-Telephone City was the licensee of CKPC and CKPC-FM.
+Richard Buchanan died in July 2008.
+Telephone City Broadcast was held by Buchanan's estate until July 2009, when an agreement was reached to sell the stations to Evanov Communications, pending CRTC approval.
+The transaction was approved on August 28, 2009.

 On June 24, 2010, the station flipped to a country format.

 In February 2020, the CRTC approved a request by Evanov to move sister station CFWC-FM's Christian format to CKPC.
 Evanov felt that the country format would be more profitable on an FM signal.
 The switch took effect on-air on September 4, 2020, with Arise moving to 1380, and CFWC flipping to country as Hot Country 93.9.

+Shortly after midnight on August 4, 2023, the station signed off and shut down after nearly 100 years of broadcasting.
+Evanov cited "local market conditions, and changes to the radio industry" as reasoning, prioritizing the company's FM stations in the market.
+Its license was returned to the CRTC on December 4, 2023.